 Finding stylish clothes for an 80-year-old woman is not particularly hard if you are willing to try new things.
 I think most of us tend to shop at the same stores and buy the same brands because it’s familiar to us.
 Yet while this is easy, it can lead to always looking the same.
 And isn’t variety the spice of life?

 Quote of the day; “There are risks and costs to a program of action.
 But they are far less than the long-range risks and costs of comfortable inaction.”
 John F. Kennedy

 So Lesley came up with the idea to showcase some outfits that include an item from Old Navy.
 Old Navy??
-You mean that young kid’s store??
+Do you mean that young kid’s store??
 LOL!!
-It may be a place you shop for your kids or grandkids, but have you really looked around for you?
+It may be a place you shop for your kids or grandkids, but have you really looked around for yourself?

-I REALIZE that part of the problem is the company always shows the clothing items on young girls.
+I REALIZE that part of the problem is the company always shows clothing items to young girls.
 Therefore, you think it’s not for you.
 That concept holds true for many, many companies.
-Which is why I am trying to showcase that these brands can work as stylish clothes for an 80 year old woman too!
+This is why I am trying to showcase that these brands can work as stylish clothes for an 80-year-old woman too!